troywiegel/Portfolio/README.md

 # Portfolio

-## This is my porfolio built with React.
+## This is my portfolio built with React.